JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 ## Day 2 (31.08.23)

-<b>On</b>  my second day I started to read and analyse data from previous observation sheet.
+<b>On</b>  my second day I started to read and analyse data from previous observation sheets.

 In total I analysed 37 observation sheets first individually.
 After that I started to compere them with each other and tried to think what would I like to analyse deeper.
 From what should I  make a chart?